 By Michael Burke, Badzine Correspondent, live from Birmingham.
 Photos: Yohan Nonotte for Badmintonphoto (live).

-Rajiv Ouseph (pictured left) returned to the in good form this year after success at the European Mixed Team Championships and the German Open.
+Rajiv Ouseph (pictured left) returned to the All England in good form this year after success at the European Mixed Team Championships and the German Open.
 Looking to reach the heights of last year, when he beat Danish legend Peter Gade for the first time in the first round, he faced a challenge to get to the main draw as he started from qualification.
 He was favourite by seed to progress to the main draw in the men’s singles qualification, but fell to Indian Sourabh Varma late on in the day on Tuesday.

 As the only men’s singles representative for England at his home tournament, Ouseph commented “It’s a special tournament, I grew up coming to watch with my mum and dad so obviously to be playing here is a dream.”
 Commenting on any added pressure “It’s the 5th or 6th time I’ve played here so I feel more comfortable.
 There is a little bit of pressure to perform but I just try to enjoy it and play for the fans.”